lnvglr/character-diversion/character-diversion.md

 I decided that opinions in fact needed more prominence.

-##### Sorting and Filtering (Coming soon)

-By default, opinions are sorted by their voting score.
-Very recent opinions are pushed to the top as well, not to be displaced by very popular opinions right from the start.
-This way, new potentially popular opinions have the chance to be seen not only after scrolling all the way to the bottom.

-One goal of the platform is to create overview.
-In order to do that, the possibility of a large amount of opinions and comments needs to be taken into account.
-Opinions need to be filterable and sortable by date, votes, and tags.

-##### How are threads treated?
-(Coming soon)

-Threads are sub-conversations that can evolve below a comment.
-They can be very helpful in multi-faceted conversations with many participants.
-Threads can, however, also reduce the overview over a conversation, and lead away from the topic.

-A question that came up was whether to consider comments below opinions as another kind of data, or to trat comments like opinions that are linked to other opinions.

-### Features

-#### Linking Opinions to Glyphs
+##### Sharing an Opinion

-At the core of user experience design lies the questions of what a user want to achieve and how to most intuitively enable them to to it swiftly.
-So the implementation of opinions on type design begs the question of what users want to actually do (on top of simply sharing their opinion in written form) and how they would most intuitively try to achive that.
+After setting up the discourse project, the first step in actually engaging in discourse, is for people to share their opinions.
+So the implementation of opinions on type design begs the question of what users want to actually do (on top of simply sharing their opinion in written form) and how they would most intuitively try to achieve that.

 There are several approaches to this problem: